A quick guide to the Téléphérique de l’Aiguille du Midi and the Télécabine Panoramique Mont Blanc for some of the most epic views in Europe.

 But for me, the views from atop the highest viewing area (Terrasses Panoramiques 9), unsurprisingly offered the most wowing vistas.
 A cool lift takes you 42m to the uppermost terrace at 3842m.
 From here there’s breathtaking panoramic views of various peaks, glaciers and valleys.
 And none are more impressive than unparalleled views of the mighty ‘White Mountain’, the magnificent Mont Blanc.

 From this level there’s also the ‘Step into the Void’, a reinforced glass box suspended over thousand meters of emptiness beneath your feet.
 More of a kids attraction, I was glad this wasn’t on my ‘to-do’ list as the queues were lengthy.
 As anticipated, the kids weren’t queuing for the history area on the lower levels!
-But I thought it was an interesting way to finish visit here.
+But I thought it was an interesting way to finish the visit here.
 After learning about the construction of the cable-car I was back in the short queue to get back to Chamonix.
 For those who were wondering, all went to plan and I was back with plenty of time for my transfer to Geneva Airport with Chamonix Valley Transfers.

 Although both touristy and expensive, the Téléphérique de l’Aiguille du Midi Cable Car is well worth it in my opinion.
 Suitable for almost everyone it’s both informative and wowing at the same time.
 The Panoramic Mont-Blanc/Vallée Blanche Cable Car over the Vallée Blanche and Glacier du Géant was a highlight and a must if you’re going up to Aiguille du Midi.
 For me, this was a lovely break from my day hikes around the Mont Blanc massif.